home-assistant/home-assistant.io/source/_components/kira.markdown

   - /components/remote.kira/
 ---

-The `kira` component is the main component to integrate Keene Electronics IR over IP [Kira](https://www.keene.co.uk/keene-ir-anywhere-single-worldwide.html) modules with Home Assistant.
+The `kira` integration is the main integration to integrate Keene Electronics IR over IP [Kira](https://www.keene.co.uk/keene-ir-anywhere-single-worldwide.html) modules with Home Assistant.

 There is currently support for the following device types within Home Assistant: